kframework/java-semantics/README.md

-## Installation
+## For User: Installation, Compile, Run and Test

 In order to use Java Semantics you need the following prerequisites:

-- A computer with at least 1GB of memory
-- Linux, OSX or Windows + Cygwin.
-Installation instructions below are written for Linux.
+- Linux.
-- Java 8 or later, added to PATH.
+- Java 8 or later (K Framework installation might require more updated Java version).
 - K Framework (See <http://kframework.org>).
-The directory k-framework/dist/bin should be added to $PATH.
-We are using K 3.6, and we will soon set up tests to ensure every new version of K support our semantics, currently, this commit of K is tested: 839b8d723827f7255b18f62ccdf08437c7a61b2a.
+The bin directory should be added to PATH.

 Installation process: